- What is breast reconstruction?

 Other important things to think about

-- You may not want to have any more surgery than needed.
+- You may not want to have any more surgery than is absolutely required.

-- Not all surgery is a total success, and you may not like the way it looks.
+- Not all surgery is a total success, and it might not look like you’d expected.

-- You may be concerned if you tend to bleed or scar.
+- You may have extra concerns if you tend to bleed or scar more than most people.

-- Healing may be affected by previous surgery, chemotherapy, radiation, smoking, alcohol use, diabetes, some medicines, and other factors.
+- Healing could be affected by previous surgery, chemotherapy, radiation, smoking, alcohol use, diabetes, some medicines, and other factors.